 Further evaluations can be added as required.
 For example, if you have found out that the marketing focus should be on generating new customers, then it is worth taking a close look at the web shop's user numbers and its eCommerce conversion rate.
 If a qualification strategy is established or optimized via email marketing, lead-opt-in rates and conversion rates of emails to purchase must also be analyzed.

-These granular key figures should always be linked to a purpose.
-The motto "Just raise it because you can" is a waste of time.
+These granular metrics should always be tied to a purpose.
+The motto "just collect them because you can" is a waste of time.

-What role does the performance of WooCommerce really?
-Does Google really reject slower portals?
-And what advice do you give to your customers to achieve a faster page speed?
+What role does the performance of WooCommerce really play?
+Does Google really punish slower portals?
+And what do you advise your customers to achieve a faster PageSpeed?

-Slow portals are punished by Google - but the page speed ranking factor only comes into play if two search results fight for the same place in the results list, because both are equally "good" in Google's eyes.
-So you should take page speed optimization seriously, but not let it drive you crazy.
+Slow portals are penalized by Google - but the ranking factor pagespeed only comes into play when two search results fight for the same place in the results list because both are equally "good" in Google's eyes.
+Pagespeed optimization should therefore be taken seriously, but don't let it drive you crazy.

-Straight Google lighthouse and PageSpeed Insights play at "driving crazy" in the premier class.
-Sometimes aspects of the loading speed of a shop are tested that make no sense.
-Or the tools suggest measures that cannot be implemented with modern content management systems like WordPress WooCommerce, Shopify & Co.
+Google Lighthouse and PageSpeed Insights in particular play in the top class when it comes to "driving people crazy".
+In part, aspects of the loading speed of a shop are tested that make no sense.
+Or the tools suggest measures that are not even implementable with modern content management systems such as WordPress , WooCommerce, Shopify & Co.

-Google, for example, suggests that the image format WebP to use.
+For example, Google suggests using the WebP image format.
 But Chrome does not support this yet.
-The test also complains when using Content Delivery Networks (CDN) - because the requests are routed through an additional server.
-And this despite the fact that a CDN speeds up the playback of international shops at any point on the globe.
+The test also complains if you use Content Delivery Networks (CDN) - because the requests are routed via an additional server.
+This is despite the fact that a CDN speeds up the playout of international shops at any point on the globe.

-But how do you make webshops and WooCommercenow faster?
+But how do you make webshops and WooCommerce faster?
 Simply put, the speed depends on the page size and the number of requests the browser makes to the server.
-The smaller it site is and the fewer requests are made, the faster the site .
+The smaller the site is and the less requests are made, the faster the site loads.

-The page size and the number of requests can be adjusted via Pingdom Tools or the Chrome Developer Tools read out.
-Both tools also provide waterfall diagrams to quickly visualize which loading processes take how much time.
+The page size and the number of requests can be read out via Pingdom Tools or the Chrome Developer Tools.
+Both tools also provide waterfall charts to quickly visualize which loads take how much time.

 - Keep all themes, plugins and WordPress even up to date

-- disable and delete plug-ins that are not needed - or replace them with better alternatives
+- Deactivate and delete plug-ins that are not needed - or replace them with better alternatives

 - Avoid or reload sliders and videos in the header area of the shop

-- Only sites load scripts on which they are needed
+- Only load scripts on sites on which they are actually needed.

-- Load non-critical scripts only at the end of the page layout
+- Load non-critical scripts only at the end of the page build

 - Update the PHP version

-Every online shop needs a unique selling proposition, a niche.
-What can it be when you sell very generic goods?
-Do you have some examples for us?
+Every online store needs a unique selling proposition, a niche.
+What can that be if you sell very generic goods?
+Do you have a few examples for us?

-No, seriously: The unique selling proposition is not the same as the niche!
-A niche is typically defined as a (demographic) group of people: Single cat owners, real estate agents, young mothers, car lovers...
-The problem is: even within these niches, people are extremely different!
-But real groups of people form when people share similar opinions and world views.
+No, seriously, unique selling proposition is not the same as niche!
+A niche is typically defined as a (demographic) group of people: Single cat owners, realtors, young mothers, car lovers...
+The problem is: even within these niches, people differ extremely!
+Real groups of people form, however, when people share similar opinions and worldviews.

-A unique selling proposition is the distillate of understanding about the customer's problems and solutions - as well as his current situation.
-In addition to this, there is the knowledge of the competition, their offers and the differences to one's own offer.
-Last but not least, you decide which aspect of your offer you want to be known for.
+A unique selling proposition is the distillation of understanding about the customer's problems and solutions - as well as their current situation.
+Add to that the knowledge of the competition, their offerings, and how they differ from your own offering.
+Last but not least, you decide which aspect of your own offering you want to be known for.

 The communication of these parts forms the unique selling proposition.
 And people feel understood when this communication expresses similar opinions and world views.
-This is also the secret to successfully differentiating generic goods: The company, the brand of the company, must have opinions and express and live them.
+Therein also lies the secret to successfully differentiate generic goods: The company, the brand of the company, must have opinions and express and live them.

 A simplified example: Our target group finds climate protection important.
-That is why we sell our washing machines with an extended warranty, free repair service, compensation for their manufacture and operation, and CO2-free delivery - if desired, by picking them up at the nearest warehouse on the load wheel.
+That's why we sell our washing machines with an extended warranty, free repair service, compensation for their manufacture and operation, and CO2-free delivery - if desired, by self-collection on a cargo bike from the nearest warehouse.

-Our target group is also of the opinion that climate protection should cost something.
-This enables us to enforce higher sales prices - or even subscription payments.
-And if our target group is very social, our company might even consider distributing profits to employees (and even customers).
-This behaviour can be used to reach our potential customers where they are.
-And where they talk to other people with similar world views or challenges (online).
+Our target group also believes that climate protection should cost something.
+Through this, we can enforce higher sales prices - or even subscription payments.
+And if our target group is very socially minded, our company might even consider distributing profits to employees (and even customers).
+This behavior can be leveraged to reach our potential customers where they are.
+And where they talk to others with similar world views or challenges (online).

-The fact that the software is free and above all open WooCommercespeaks for itself.
+The fact that the software is free of charge and above all open speaks for WooCommerce .
 These two factors have created a large ecosystem.
-Finished Themes and Plugins is abundant, access to skilled developers is easy and the community helps each other.
-Such as in the WooCommerce Germany Community on Facebook.
+Ready-made Themes and Plugins are plentiful, access to capable developers is easy and the community helps each other.
+Just like in the WooCommerce Germany community on Facebook.

-Due to the openness of the software it is completely changeable and can be adapted to any need.
-The high flexibility makes WooCommerceit a solid choice for shops of any industry, products of any kind and all legal environments.
+The openness of the software makes it completely changeable and adaptable to any need.
+The high flexibility makes WooCommerce a solid choice for shops of any industry, products of any kind and all legal environments.

 Another advantage of WooCommerce is the security and innovation of new features through active further development.
-But this is also necessary because WooCommerce is not only popular with shop operators, but also an attractive Target for hackers.
+However, this is also necessary, as WooCommerce is not only popular with shop operators, but also an attractive target for hackers.

-The disadvantages of WooCommerce are the downsides of the advantages: For WooCommerce itself, the core, there is no guarantee of support - you don't pay for it.
-At the same time, the high flexibility and the mature ecosystem make it easy to "trickle down".
-I've seen shops with 100 plugins too often by now.
-It's problematic when the shop's performance and sales suffer from such actions.
+The disadvantages of WooCommerce are the downsides of the advantages: For WooCommerce itself, the core, there is no guarantee of support - you don't pay for it, after all.
+At the same time, the high flexibility and the mature ecosystem make it easy to "mess up".
+I have seen stores with 100 plugins too often.
+It is problematic when the performance of the store and the sales suffer from such actions.